Home

 When confronted with complex tasks, we humans also rely on our gut feelings or intuition and invoke rules of thumb that attempt to hit on the most important financial information to make investment decisions - and ignore the rest.

 Some of us prefer not to make choices in isolation and do our decision making in groups.
-Investment clubs are one way people can undertake collective decision making.
+Investment clubs are one way people can undertake collective decision making as well as buying and selling.

 So when trying to make a good stock pick, there are a number of ways one can make decisions.
 These types of decision making can be considered in terms of some combination of READY-SET-GO.